1. Course Work

 5. Qualification Examination

 The Qualification examination consists of two stages, the Preliminary Examination and the Thesis Proposal Oral Defense, explained briefly below.
-For details of the Qualification Examination, see Guidelines for Qualifying Examinations in the TIGP Biodiversity Program, Biodiversity Research Center, Academia Sinica, School of Life Science, National Taiwan Normal University and Tunghai University.
+For details of the Qualification Examination, see Guidelines for Qualifying Examinations in the TIGP Biodiversity Program, Biodiversity Research Center, Academia Sinica, Department of Life Science, National Taiwan Normal University and Department of Life Science, Tunghai University.

-TIGP-BIODIV Program Study Schedule, and other details, see DOWNLOAD
+TIGP-BIODIV Program Study Schedule and other details, see Forms&Guidelines

 5.1 Preliminary Examination